abstractoperators/concrete/webapp/docs/docs/learn/concepts/index.md

 `Client`s are the internal interface to an API or other programmatic backend.

 **agentserver**
-`agentserver` are long-running processes providing an entrypoint for Operators and Tools to interact.
+`agentserver` persist long-running processes providing an entrypoint for Operators and Tools to interact.

 ---

-Last Updated: 2025-01-15 02:47:48 UTC
+Last Updated: 2025-01-15 16:18:26 UTC

-Lines Changed: +2, -2
+Lines Changed: +1, -1